 Nannytax HR can provide a bespoke contract for all employers who subscribe to The Nannytax Payroll Service.

 - All employees, nannies included, are entitled to receive a contract, or at the very least, a statement of employment terms.

-- A contract should be provided within 8 weeks of the start date.
+- A contract should be provided by the first day of the employees start date.

 Your employer is responsible for providing you with a contract but if time is passing, especially if you have already begun working and you have not yet been given one, you are within your rights to ask for it.

 At Nannytax we will do everything we can to help you and your employer maintain a healthy, happy working relationship — but sadly disputes do arise.